Chapter I - The Old Testament Law

 'Wake up, and strengthen the things that remain, which were about to die; for I have not found your deeds completed (Gr. pleroo) in the sight of My God.
 (Revelation 3:2 NASB written to the church at Sardis)

 In virtually every case the word in the New Testament was used to mean fill to the fullest, complete, or to finish.
-So when Jesus said He had come to fulfill the Law, He was not saying that He came to change the Law, but His teachings carried Old Testament revelation (the type) forward to it's intended consummation (the anti-type).
+So when Jesus said He had come to fulfill the law He was not saying that He came to change or dismiss it.
+Much to the contrary, His teachings carried Old Testament revelation forward to it's intended consummation.

 Amos: The people of the time were obviously going through the motions and observing all the physical requirements of the law, but their hearts were far from God.
 Although they were still offering the burnt-offerings and meal-offerings, the Lord did not see any real righteousness.
 Amos 8 tells us that they swallowed up the needy, and caused the poor of the land to fail.
-They asked when the Sabbath would be finished so they could buy and sell again.
-They were keeping the Lords festivals with their bodies, not with their minds, and were anxious for the close of the Sabbath so they could cheat on their weights.. making the ephah small, and the shekel great, increasing the price both ways by paring down the quantity which they sold, and obtaining more silver by fictitious weights].
-The also bought the poor for silver, and the needy for a pair of shoes, and sold the refuse of the wheat.
+They were going through the motions of keeping keeping the Lord's festivals but were keen to see the end of the Sabbath so they could buy and sell again.
+They cheated on their weights making the ephah small and the shekel great.
+They also bought the poor for silver, and the needy for a pair of shoes, and sold the refuse of the wheat.

-At all this the Lord swore that He would "never forget any of their works", and told them what He though of their festivals in no uncertain terms.
+At all this the Lord swore that He would "never forget any of their works" and told them what He thought of their festivals in no uncertain terms.
 In His words,

 "I hate, I reject your festivals, Nor do I delight in your solemn assemblies.
 "Even though you offer up to Me burnt offerings and your grain offerings, I will not accept them; And I will not even look at the peace offerings of your fatlings.
 "Take away from Me the noise of your songs; I will not even listen to the sound of your harps.
 "But let justice roll down like waters And righteousness like an ever-flowing stream.
 (Amos 5:21-24 NASB)

-Isaiah: The Bible tells us over and over again that Judah followed in the footsteps of her sister Israel, as is very clear from the words of Isaiah 58:4-14.
+Isaiah: The Bible tells us over and over again that Judah followed in the footsteps of her sister Israel.
 The supposed 'righteousness' of going through the motions - traipsing down to the temple to pray and offer sacrifice while oppressing the widow and orphan was just as prevalent in Judah as it was in Israel and brought nothing but God's contempt and anger.
 When the people asked the Father why they fasted and He did not see - why they had humbled themselves and He had not noticed, He replied in part (Do take the time to read everything He said).

 This sham righteousness, apparently widespread in that day, is what Isaiah called "Filthy Rags".
 The prophet was addressing a specific situation not, as it is commonly believed, making a generalized statement that applied to all people of all time.